ABA–NBA merger: Interleague competition in anticipation of merger

-In the summer before the 1971–72 season the ABA and NBA met in an interleague All Star Game.
+In the summer before the 1971–72 season, the players from the two leagues met in the NBA–ABA All-Star Game.
 The NBA won a close game, 125–120.
 In that same preseason, ABA and NBA teams began playing exhibition games against each other.
 The first such exhibition was played on September 21, 1971, with Kareem Abdul-Jabbar and the Milwaukee Bucks defeating the Dallas Chaparrals, 106–103.
-The ABA was 15–10 against the NBA in 1973, 16–7 in 1974, and 31–17 in 1975.
-Overall, the ABA won more of these interleague games than the NBA did, and in every matchup of reigning champions from the two leagues, the ABA champion won, including in the final pre-merger season when the Kentucky Colonels defeated the Golden State Warriors.
+However, the ABA proved to be stronger overall competition during the preseason competitions with that league being 15–10 against the NBA in 1973, 16–7 in 1974, and 31–17 in 1975.
+Overall, the ABA won more of these interleague games than the NBA did, and in every matchup of reigning champions from the two leagues, the ABA champion won, including the final pre-merger season when the Kentucky Colonels defeated the Golden State Warriors.
 Boston Globe sportswriter Bob Ryan said of the ABA-NBA exhibition games: "When those exhibition games began, the view in the NBA was, 'Now we'll show those guys.'
 But then you know what happened—the ABA teams won nearly as often as the NBA did ....
 Those NBA–ABA games were intense".
 Longtime NBA coach Larry Brown said of the ABA vs. NBA games, "When some exhibition games were arranged in the 1970s to make some money and we (the ABA) beat them, the NBA said they weren't up for the games.
 Come on.
 When I coached Carolina, we played the Knicks after they won a championship.
 I looked at their guys shooting around and I looked at my guys and I didn't want my players to take off their warm-ups because they looked so scrawny next to the Knicks—and we went out and beat New York.
 We also played the Celtics a couple of times and beat them.
 (Celtics coach) Tommy Heinsohn would say that he wasn't playing to win, but I'd check the box score and see that Tommy played his regulars 35 to 40 minutes, so what does that tell you?"